altvesper/altvesper/README.md

 ### Hi there, I'm Budi Darmawan! 👋

-I am an aspiring **Backend Engineer** undergoing a rigorous, self-directed education through **The Odin Project**.
-While currently a Management Student at Universitas Terbuka, I am pivoting fully into Tech to build scalable systems.
+I am an aspiring **Backend Engineer** fully committed to a rigorous, self-directed education through **The Odin Project**.
+I am dedicating my time to mastering Computer Science fundamentals and building scalable systems from the ground up.

-My focus is on **Deep Work** and mastering Computer Science fundamentals rather than taking shortcuts.
+My focus is on **Deep Work** and writing clean, efficient code—prioritizing logic over shortcuts.

 - 🔭 I’m currently working on: **Foundational Projects in Linux & Git**
 - 🌱 I’m currently learning: **JavaScript (ES6+), Algorithms, and System Architecture**